Volunteerism in Simi Valley

 United Way Day of Caring

-The 27th Annual United Way Day of Caring was held on September 17, 2016.
-Individuals and corporate teams were encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.
+The 28th Annual United Way Day of Caring is scheduled on September 16, 2017.
+Individuals and corporate teams are encouraged to register to volunteer with various projects within Simi Valley or elsewhere in the County.

 For more information or to register for a volunteer project for the 2017 Day of Caring, please contact United Way.

 Simi Valley is home to many non-profit organizations that actively seek out volunteers, for all sorts of causes.
 The following is a list of local non-profit organizations that are seeking volunteers.
 If your organization serves Simi Valley and you would like to add your non-profit organization to this list, please submit an on-line application to appear on this list.
 You may also wish to check United Way's VolunteerVenturaCounty.org, the State of California's Volunteer Listings, or VolunteerMatch.org to find more volunteering opportunities.